 Details:

 Dennis Mahagin lives in Washington state.
 He writes poems while listening to a mixtape of Fugazi tracks and sea shanties sung by European and South American soccer crowds.
 He has twice been caught crying while watching To Sir With Love.
 He thinks Facebook just may be the Matrix.
 Dennis is a panhandler who begs no quarter.
-His chapbook FARE will be published 12÷9÷11.
+His chapbook FARE was published 6/11/12.

 Blurbs: